HomeblogsHealth-and-wellnessTop 10 Surprising Health Benefits Of Makhana (Lotus Seeds)

 110

-Besides, lotus seeds or makhana are a good source of calcium, potassium, magnesium, and phosphorus too.
+Besides, lotus seeds or makhana is also a good source of calcium, potassium, magnesium and phosphorus.

 10 Incredible Health Benefits of Makhana (Lotus Seeds)